 Until UE receives higher layer configuration of NPDCCH UE-specific search space, the UE monitors NPDCCH according to the same configuration of NPDCCH search space as that for NPDCCH scheduling Msg4.

-A UE is not required to monitor Type1-NPDCCH common search space if the set of subframes comprising the NPDCCH candidates include any subframes in which the UE has initiated an NPUSCH transmission using preconfigured uplink resource on a given serving cell.
+A UE is not required to monitor Type1-NPDCCH common search space or NWUS if the set of subframes comprising the NPDCCH candidates or the set of subframes where NWUS may be received include any subframes in which the UE has initiated an NPUSCH transmission using preconfigured uplink resource on a given serving cell.

+A UE is not required to monitor Type-1 NPDCCH common search space or NWUS in subframes in which the UE monitors a UE-specific NPDCCH search space given by PUR C-RNTI.

 <Unchanged parts are omitted>